HumanForest suspends London e-bike sharing service, cuts jobs after customer accident – TechCrunch

-UK-based startup HumanForest has suspended its nascent ‘free’ e-bike service in London this week, after experiencing “mechanical” issues and after a user had an accident on one of its bikes, TechCrunch has learned.
+U.K.-based startup HumanForest has suspended its nascent “free” e-bike service in London this week, after experiencing “mechanical” issues and after a user had an accident on one of its bikes, TechCrunch has learned.
 The suspension has also seen the company make a number of layoffs with plans to re-launch next spring using a different e-bike.

 We were tipped to the closure by an anonymous source who said they were employed by the startup.
 They told us the company’s e-bike had been found to have a defect and there had been an accident involving a user, after which the service was suspended.
 They also told us HumanForest fired a bunch of staff this week with little warning and minimal severance.